 A light brown insulator indicates that a plug is correct.
-A white or dark insulator indicates that the engine may need to be serviced.
+A white or dark insulator indicates that the engine may need to be serviced or the carburetor may need to be adjusted.
 To maintain a hot, strong spark, keep the plug free of carbon.